MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 Parameters are used as building blocks for filters in Azure Data Explorer dashboards.
 They're managed in the dashboard scope, and can be added to queries to filter the data presented by the underlying visual.
 A query can use one or more parameters.

 This document describes the creation and use of parameters and linked filters in dashboards.
-Parameters can be used to filter dashboard visuals either by selecting [parameter values in the filter bar](#use-parameters-in-your-query) or by using [cross-filters](#use-cross-filters-as-dashboard-parameters)..
+Parameters can be used to filter dashboard visuals either by selecting [parameter values in the filter bar](#use-parameters-in-your-query) or by using [cross-filters](#cross-filters-parameters).

 The query examples used in this article are based on the `StormEvents` table in the [samples gallery](web-ui-samples-query.md).